W427697/Discord-/docs/configure/compilers.md

 ## SWC

 SWC is a fast, highly extensible tool for compiling and bundling modern JavaScript applications.
 Powered by [Rust](https://www.rust-lang.org/), it improves performance and reduces build times.
 Storybook includes a built-in integration with SWC, allowing zero-configuration setup and built-in types for APIs.
-If you've initialized Storybook in a Webpack-based project with any of the supported [frameworks](./frameworks.md), except Angular, it will automatically use SWC as its default, providing you with faster loading time.
+If you've initialized Storybook in a Webpack-based project with any of the supported [frameworks](./frameworks.md), except Angular, Create React App, Ember.js and Next.js, it will automatically use SWC as its default, providing you with faster loading time.

 <Callout variant="info">